atreyasha/monix/docs/develop.md

 ### Arch linux reproducibility script

-1. Specific tasks
+1. Specific extra minimal tasks

-    1.  **TODO** add test suites to build repo which tests for necessary variables and runs
+    1.  find a way to manually create `downloads` from qutebrowser, or do it while creating filesystem structure

-    2.  **TODO** deploy all private files from private repo, or think of secure way to handle this
+    2.  deploy all private files from private repo, or think of secure way to handle this -\> adjust `dotfiles` as well since GPG key is needed to commit

-    3.  find a way to manually create `downloads` from qutebrowser, or do it while creating filesystem structure
+    3.  make script work such that re-installing can be done harmlessly even on fully installed system

 2. Next tasks

-    1.  make script work such that re-installing can be done harmlessly even on fully installed system
+    1.  add hook to automatically track downgraded packages as well and add conditional when installing them to check if the array is not empty -\> coordinate with `downgrade`

-    2.  add hook to automatically track downgraded packages as well and add conditional when installing them to check if the array is not empty -\> coordinate with `downgrade`
+    2.  add a new test suite to check for downgraded packages

     3.  possibly add pacman hook to update package lists + `pip` in `monix`: